liangrog/telstra-demo/README.md

 The original requirment is [here](requirement.md)

+Disclaimer: This is not a secure setup.
+It is only for test and demo purpose.

 Prerequisite
 ----
 You will need to have Vagrant and Virturalbox installed in your host machine.
 You can find the details of installation below: